 Protocol/Technology/GenerationInformation about the protocol being used on a transceiver is not present in the available data.
 However one can make an educated guess based on the provider, frequency band and bandwidth of the signal.

-For example, GSM or 2G technology uses a 200kHz bandwidth and is typically operated by Rogers on 850 and 1900MHz bands.
+For example, GSM or 2G technology uses 200kHz of bandwidth and is typically operated by Rogers on 850 and 1900MHz bands.
 Basic CDMA(2G) operation requires 1.25MHz of bandwidth, while later versions that included data like 1xRTT(2.5G) or EVDO(3G) require multiples of 1.25MHz bandwidth.
 HSPA(3G) requires 5MHz with later versions of HSPA such as DC-HSPA, requiring multiples of 5MHz.
 LTE(4G) can operate with a wide range of bandwidths, but is typically deployed with 10 or 20MHz of bandwidth and most commonly on the 2100 and 2600MHz bands.
+As the dominant technology now, LTE is deployed on many frequencies with varying bandwidths that mostly depend on the licenses the provider has obtained.

 Tower Location vs Service and CoverageThe presence of a tower doesn't always imply service and coverage, nor does the absence of one convey no service or coverage.
 It's all in the details.